leshchukandrej/lightning-getMapValue/README.md

 </c:getMapValue>
 ```

-This component has handlers that checks if map or key was changed and reload value for specific map.
+This component has handlers that checks if map or key was changed and reloads value for specific map.

 ###  Attention!!!
 When you change value, received from map by key, it won't change value in map.
 You should do it manualy.